 D-101.
 Application.
+N.C.G.S.
+Chapter 160D is applies to all development regulations and programs adopted pursuant to Chapter 160D or applicable or related local acts.D101.
+Application.
 In order to accomplish the purpose of these regulations this UDO regulates all development within the Town of Weddington's jurisdiction, including without limitation, the density of development, the location and use of buildings, structures and land for trade, industry, residence or other purposes, the height and number of stories of buildings and other structures, the size of yards, courts and other open spaces and other related matters as set forth herein.

 D-102 Definitions.
 The definitions set forth in N.C.G.S.
 160D-102 are incorporated herein by reference.
-Additionally the definitions set forth in Appendix 1 are incorporated herein by reference.
+Additionally the definitions set forth in Appendix 1 are incorporated herein by reference. {KMB Note: add definitions from Zoning Ordinance 58.4 as needed as Appendix}

 D-103.
 Unified development ordinance.
 This UDO is adopted pursuant to Chapter 160D and consolidates one or more previous stand-alone ordinances.
-Upon the effective date, this Ordinance shall supersede and replace the following ordinance provisions: Chapter 46 (Subdivisions); Chapter 58 (Zoning); 14-81-92 (Lighting); 14-101-14-107 (Architectural Standards).
+Upon the effective date, this Ordinance shall supersede and replace the previous Zoning and Subdivision Ordinances for the Town of Weddington, as well [KMB NOTE: INSERT other existing ordinance references]. following ordinance provisions: Chapter 46 (Subdivisions); Chapter 58 (Zoning); 14-81-92 (Lighting); 14-101-14-107 (Architectural Standards).